ssk-d/fireflutter/README.md

 ## Admin Account Setting

-- Any user who has `isAdmin` property with `true`.
-- Admin property is protected by Firestore security rules and cannot be edited by client app.
+You can set a user to admin by updating user document of Firestore directly.
+Admin property is protected by Firestore security rules and cannot be edited by client app.

+- Do [User Email And Password Registration](#user-email-and-password-registration) and register with a user as `admin@user.com`.

+  - You may add a user manually by entering email and password under Users in Firebase Authentication.
+But we recommend you to create a user account through the app after coding registration page.

+- Open Firebase => Authentication => Users
+  - And Copy `User UID` of `admin@user.com`.
+- Open Firebase => Firestore

+  - You will see `users` collection under data tab.
+Click `users`
+  - Search the `User UID` of `admin@user.com`
+    - And click the `User UID`.
+  - Click `+ Add field`.
+  - Input `isAdmin` in Field.
+  - Select `boolean` in Type.
+  - Select `true` as Value.
+  - Click Add

+- Now the user is an admin.

 # App Management